Gdansklol/sb-react-storybook/README.md

+## Build storybook project

->Create a simple project for component development.
+> Create a simple project for component development.

->We base it on React and Webpack.
+> We base it on React and Webpack.

 ## Prepare